dpacassi/UltimateDrupalReference/README.md

 Simply run `composer global require hirak/prestissimo` and you're good to go.
 Read more about prestissimo in its [project page](https://github.com/hirak/prestissimo).

+### Converting a non-Composer Drupal codebase to use Composer
+Jeff Geerling wrote a nice [blog post](https://www.jeffgeerling.com/blog/2018/converting-non-composer-drupal-codebase-use-composer) about convertig a non-Composer Drupal codebase to use Composer.
+Check it out and benefit from Composer!

 ### Drupal CLI's
 When it comes to developing custom modules, themes or simply automate certain tasks with scripts/cronjobs, there are two major Drupal CLI's which can be a huge help for you: